axa-group/bauta.js/README.md

 - Build in swagger explorer
 - Request like features such multipart request, proxy support... and much more.

-## Why use this

-Because is easy to learn, tested, it's not a framework, it's light and fast and it comes with a lot of cool features.

 ## Getting started

 To get started with BautaJS: